amithkoujalgi/amithkoujalgi/docs/Reveries/photography.md

 <div style={{ border: '1px solid black', marginBottom: '30px', paddingLeft: '10px', paddingRight: '10px', paddingTop: '10px', }}>
     <img src={Parakeet} style={{ width: '100%' }} alt="Parakeet" />
     <div style={{ paddingRight: '10px', fontSize: '0.8em' }}>
-        I couldn’t resist snapping a shot of this [Parakeet](https://en.wikipedia.org/wiki/Parakeet).
+        I couldn't resist snapping a shot of this [Parakeet](https://en.wikipedia.org/wiki/Parakeet).
         The way it perched on the fence, with the bright green feathers contrasting against the soft background, was picture-perfect.
         They have such a cheeky, curious nature!
     </div>